docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image25.png "Document template creation form"%}

+###Adding a workflow

+Applying a workflow to a template will automatically set the workflow to the new document instantiated with that template.

 ###Adding files and attributes

 You can define attribute types in the template and attach files to it.
 All documents created with the same template will have the same attributes set and attached files.
 Attribute values will be set on those documents and obviously, files will evolve independently.